France train gunman identified as Islamist militant

 KALASHNIKOV, PISTOL, AND BOX CUTTER

-The wounded American, Spencer Stone, an airman from the U.S. air base in Lajes, Azores, was treated on Saturday at a specialist hospital for hand injuries in the northern French city of Lille.
+The wounded U.S. serviceman, airman Spencer Stone of Lajes Air Base, Azores, was being treated on Saturday at a specialist hospital for hand injuries in the northern French city of Lille.
+Lille hospital authorities said he was in a stable condition and should be able to leave hospital before the end of the day.

 Among the other passengers who helped stop the attacker were Stone's friends: National Guardsman Alek Skarlatos and another American, student Anthony Sadler.
 Skarlatos had returned last month from a tour of duty in Afghanistan and the three were on holiday together in Europe.